ARTISTS & PRESENTERS

 Shawn Tse 謝兆龍 (he/him) is a father, artist, filmmaker, and community organizer.
 He is the Edmonton Festival Co-Director and a Board Member for FascinAsian Film Festival, based in the Prairies and showcasing the talents of pan-Asian artists in film; Director at Fallout Media, a media production company that specializes in centering community stories for social change; Consultant for the CanAsian Arts Network, a national digital platform supporting Asian Canadian artists; an actor and manager for Third Space Playback Theatre, committed to creating spaces of dialogue to promote community change and social justice.

-ARTISTS OF EXQUISITE CORPSE
+ARTISTS OF BETWEEN EXTREMES

 AMANDA TORRES